ardaakmanlar/excel-filter-tool/README.md

 # excel-filter-tool

-📊 A Streamlit app to filter, group, and export Excel data with styled summaries.
+📊 A lightweight Excel filtering tool to monitor book packaging progress in publishing workflows.

 ---